dangoldnj/fryge-rss-sync/README.md

 ## Requirements

-  You must have a working `node` environment with `npm` installed.
+  You must have a working `node` environment with `yarn` installed.

 ## Installation

-  Clone the repo, run `npm install`, modify `feeds.json` to your liking, and run `npm run start` to scan all the feeds and download new files.
+  Clone the repo, run `yarn install`, modify `feeds.json` to your liking, and run `yarn start` to scan all the feeds and download new files.

 ## Configuration